Brewer helps Baylor beat Vanderbilt 45-38 in Texas Bowl

 JaMycal Hasty gave Baylor a 17-14 lead when he scored on an 18-yard run early in the second quarter.

 But Vaughn's second long run came not long after that to make it 21-17.
-Vaughn broke a couple of tackles and then outran the rest of the defense on the 69-yard score.
+Vaughn broke a couple of tackles and then outran the rest of the defense for a 69-yard score.
 Jameson Houston dove at his feet near the 20-yard line, but barely clipped one of his legs and Vaughn didn't break his stride on the way to the end zone.

 THE TAKEAWAY